kyawgyi/auto_load/README.md

   Sometime you many need to set button offset and scrolling length separately for different device. example :  100 for pc and 200 for mobile plugin can support for responsive breakpoint to set

 ```
 $(".data_container").autoload({
     loader :  $(".loader"),  //put loader element here, plugin will handle for show / hide action.
     bottomOffset : 200,      //no need to add px
     responsive : [
         {
 			     breakpoint : 768,   //setting will effect when device width <= 768px
-			bottomOffset : 100,
+			     bottomOffset : 100, //(optional)if need to overwrite the bottomOffset value on this screen size
-			autoScrollPx : 500,
+           autoScrollPx : 500, //(optional)if need to overwrite the autoScrollPx value on this screen size
+           ajax_url : "put your link",//(optional)if need to overwrite the ajax url value on this screen size
+			     ajax_data : {pagesize: 5}, //(optional)if need to overwrite the ajax url value on this screen size
 		    }
     ]
     ajax : {
             url : "put your link to call ajax data",